 First you will notice that there are several categories of Merge codes, just click on the appropriate category and the different selections will be displayed.

 There is no need to enter letterhead information at the top of each letter, the system will automatically print your agency information at the top of each letter.
-We will discuss this in more detail later.

 One thing we will want at the top of the letter is the date the letter is printed.
 We can accomplish this by clicking on the Merge Codes button, and under General, double click on “Today”.
 Now press the enter key a couple of times to move down.
 Next we will want the customers mailing address.
 So, click on Merge Codes again and click “Customer”.
 Then double click on “CUSTMAILNAME”.
 This will insert into the letter the customers name and address.
 Next lets reference the policy that the letter will pertain too.
 Type in “RE: Policy# ” and select Merge Codes, select Policy, and then double click “POLICYNUM”.
 Enter “Effective: “.
 Select merge codes, policy, then double click on effective.
 Next we will do the same thing for Expires.